 What courses should I take to be accepted?
 What kind of scores should I get to qualify?

 While many of our applicants have a background in Astronomy and Physics, we encourage all interested applicants to submit an application.
 The department looks at numerous aspects of an application and does not solely rely on test scores to determine acceptance.
-If you have any questions or concerns, we invite you to contact Dexter Stewart, the department's graduate adviser.
+If you have any questions or concerns, we invite you to contact Amber Banayat, the department’s graduate adviser.

 What is the department code I should use to submit my GRE scores?